Anatomy of an Era: Troy Branch, Part 1

 Coach Kevin Steele

-Q: The Linebacker Mutiny of ’93?
+Q: Are you getting ready to spill the beans about The Linebacker Mutiny of ’93?
 You guys were all going to graduate early and leave on account of him and his methods, am I right?

 TB: (laughs) Did Mike tell you that?
 Yeah… we had grown tired of, quite frankly, being hollered at.